 This diabetes training course uses our proven and popular combination of self study and face to face workshops.
 Six months of self-directed study is facilitated by a distance learning pack which concludes with two days of compulsory workshops.
 Attendance at the revision day is optional.

-From September, students will use our brand new electronic distance learning pack.
+Students use our brand new electronic distance learning pack.
 This will give a more interactive learning experience, but students who prefer a paper pack may purchase one at a small additional cost.

 |Notional Study Time||300 hours|

 Dietician, GP, Nurse, Pharmacist, Podiatrist, Registered Healthcare Practitioners

 Teesside University 30 Credits Level 5